icaroharry/AEDS/README.md

  This component is a popup: a extra window with something(a message, a image, etc).
 The popups generally appears when an action is executed (like click in a field, acess a link, etc).

 >>### 4.15 - tabs.html
+ This component is a tab: tabs allows a elegant organization of different windows in the same window.
+With the tabs, is possible have several forms with different contents in a same window, for example.

 >=========================
 >5.
 Wizard